compile-and-cry/compile-and-cry/README.md

 Hi, I'm **Syed**, a Backend Engineer with 3+ years of experience designing, building, and scaling APIs and microservices that power financial tech and AI systems.
 I specialize in building **cloud-native applications** with a strong focus on **clean architecture**, **performance**, and **resilience**.

-Currently leading backend development for the **AI Accountant tool at Karbon**, where I architected core APIs, built automated data ingestion systems, and integrated with platforms like **Tally** and **FinBox** to streamline accounting workflows.

 ---

 ### 🧠 What I Do